-Metal Shark’s Franklin yard offers the unmatched benefits of an in-house engineering team composed of over a dozen naval architects and marine engineers.
+Metal Shark’s Franklin yard offers the unmatched benefits of an in-house engineering team composed of over 60 naval architects and marine engineers.
 Metal Shark leverages this formidable resource to create its own highly specialized and thoroughly engineered vessel designs and also to interface seamlessly with outside engineering firms to assure precision results.
 Metal Shark works with leading design firms including Incat Crowther, BMT Designers and Planners, BMT Nigel Gee, One2Three Designs, Marine Design, Jutson Design, Damen Shipyards and others to offer technologically advanced vessels that are custom-tailored to meet exacting customer requirements.
 Metal Shark goes above and beyond, utilizing extensive 3D modeling to allow the project to be realized in advance, greatly facilitating planning, resource allocation, and an exact interpretation of each vessel’s design for precision, quality results.
 Metal Shark backs up this engineering strength with the support of highly capable, industry veteran project managers who are tasked with keeping each project on time and on budget.

 From the top down, members of the Metal Shark team work to assure a safe and secure environment for the benefit of its employees and the greater good of the communities the company calls home.
 Metal Shark’s safety record is a source of evident pride among team members.
 As proof of its commitment to excellence, Metal Shark has been recognized by the Shipbuilders Council of America (SCA), winning the SCA’s Award for Excellence in Safety for four consecutive years and counting.
 Click here to learn more.

 Learn more about our Jeanerette Production Facility and Alabama Shipyard